CSCAR/twitter-decahose/README.md

 Globus info:

-You will need to navigate to this location on the umich#flux endpoint:
+You will need to navigate to this location on the umich#greatlakes or umich#flux endpoint:
 `/nfs/turbo/twitter-decahose/decahose/raw` or `/nfs/locker/twitter-decahose-locker`

 This is the url for the globus web portal to get started: